|Nutritional Guidelines (per serving)|

 To make the filling: Put potatoes in a large pot and cover with two inches cold water.
 Bring to a boil.
 Season water generously with salt.
 Reduce heat to maintain a simmer and cook until a knife easily pierces potatoes.
 Drain and return potatoes to same pot.
 Mash, slowly mixing in hot cream and cold butter.
 Season with salt and pepper to taste and set aside.

 Warm olive oil in a large skillet over medium-high heat.
 Cook bacon until crisp, about 10 minutes.
 Transfer to a plate with a slotted spoon.

 Reduce heat to medium, toss onions into the pan, and coat with bacon fat.
 Season with salt and pepper.
 Cook, stirring frequently until onions are caramelized and sweet.
 Let cool.

-Butter a 13x9-inch casserole dish or metal pan.
-Heat oven to 350 degrees.
-Roll out pierogi dough with a rolling pin to a 1/8-inch thick rectangle.
+Butter a 13-inch by 9-inch casserole dish or metal pan.
+Heat oven to 350 F. Roll out pierogi dough with a rolling pin to a 1/8-inch thick rectangle.
 Cut into 4-inch by 13-inch strips, re-rolling scraps as necessary.
 You will need 14 to 20 strips.